vze22jjw/ansible-eks-server/README.md

 ### Local Setup and Deploy
 1. Make copy of the template file in directory manage_eks_services/template.yml and change the relevant values needed for your configuration.
 The template file contains definitions of needed vars and thier use.

-    * Be sure NOT to make changes to ANY values that are NOT ```true/false``` between runs of this script or the script will not be able to cleanup properly.
+    * Be sure NOT to make changes to ANY values that are NOT ```true/false``` between runs of this script or the script will not be able to manage or cleanup properly.
     * Example, changing the ```eks_service_name``` bewtween runs will no longer manage the previous ```eks_service_name``` and the OLD service will be added to the cluster rather than replaced.

-2. Add your complete docker file directory with a valid Dockerfile in directory ```./docker_apps``.
+2. Add your complete docker file directory with a valid Dockerfile in directory ```./docker_apps/my-docker-dirname``.
 Please use dashes in directory name NOT underscores for consistency.

-3. Add your own microservice deploymnt files that is the SAME name as the above ```./docker_apps/my_docker_dirname ``` in the directory ```./microservices/my_docker_dirname```.
+3. Add your own microservice deploymnt files that is the SAME name as the above ```./docker_apps/my-docker-dirname ``` in the directory ```./microservices/my-docker-dirname```.
 Please use dashes in directory name NOT underscores for consistency.
 These files should be named:
     * alb-ingress.manifest.yaml --- this is external DNS name and loadbalancer that service would be reached on.
     * deploy.manifest.yaml --- this is the k8s deployment and should define where the image should be downloaded from.
     * service.manifest.yaml --- this is the k8s service definition.

-  * Please see directory ```./microservices\node-http-api``` for examples of how your service should be configured.
+  * Please see directory ```./microservices/node-http-api``` for examples of how your service should be configured.

 4. Any run of the script without all needed args will display help message like: